-Prospective interns are asked to submit an application, which includes a standardized application form, a résumé/C.V., an essay, official academic transcripts, two academic recommendations, and a three-to-five-page writing sample.
+Prospective interns are asked to submit an application, which includes a standardized application form, a résumé/CV, an essay, official academic transcripts, two academic recommendations, and a three-to-five-page writing sample.
 Recommendation letters should be on institutional letterhead and sent directly from the recommender by mail or email to the addresses below.
-Selected applicants will then be interviewed and considered for placement based on the needs of the Gallery as well as the candidate's interests and experience.
+Selected applicants will then be interviewed and considered for placement based on the needs of the museum as well as the candidate's interests and experience.

 To apply, send all completed application materials to:

 Albright-Knox Art Gallery